FEDERAL GOVERNMENT CANNOT BE THE ACCUSER, PROSECUTOR AND JUDGE AGAINST THE MEDIA

 For immediate release, July 29, 2022

-The International Press Centre (IPC), Lagos Nigeria is worried by the recent utterances by the Federal Government of Nigeria threatening to sanction the BBC and Trust television for airing documentaries that allegedly glorified and fueled terrorism and banditry in Nigeria.
+The International Press Centre (IPC), Lagos – Nigeria is worried by the recent utterances by the Federal Government of Nigeria threatening to sanction the BBC and Trust television for airing documentaries that allegedly glorify and fuel terrorism and banditry in Nigeria.

-In a report published by Premium Times July 28, 2022, the Minister of Information and Culture, Lai Mohammed said, “the federal government is aware of the ‘unprofessional documentary’ by the BBC Africa Eye, where interviews were granted to bandit warlords and terror gangs, thereby allegedly promoting terror in the country”.
+In a report published by Premium Times July 28, 2022, the Minister of Information and Culture, Lai Mohammed said, “the federal government is aware of the ‘unprofessional documentary’ by the BBC Africa Eye, where interviews were granted to bandit warlords and terror gangs, thereby promoting terror in the country.”

-According to the Executive Director of IPC, Mr. Lanre Arogundade, it is trite law that Mr. Lai Mohammed, who is also a Lawyer, cannot be the accuser, prosecutor and judge in the matter at hand.
+According to the Executive Director of IPC, it is trite law that Mr. Lai Mohammed, who is also a Lawyer, cannot be the accuser, prosecutor and judge in the matter at hand.

-Rather than proclaim the media houses guilty, the minimum standard of expectation is that the federal government would develop a petition and dispatch same either to the concerned media or to appropriate regulatory bodies for intervention and wait for them to act.
+Rather than proclaim the media houses guilty, the minimum standard of expectation is that the federal government would develop a petition and dispatch same to the appropriate regulatory agencies of the media and wait for them to act.

 “This threat is an attempt among several others by the government to suppress information flow from the media.
-Sanctioning media organisations for granting interviews to bandit warlords on issues that have to do with the security challenges facing the country is also a subtle attempt at suppressing the rights to information”, he added.
+Sanctioning media organizations for granting interviews to bandit warlords on issues that have to do with the security challenges facing the country is a subtle attempt at suppressing the rights to information. “, Mr Arogunadade noted.

-“While we are all affected by the spate of insecurity in the country, credible information is equally key towards getting to the root cause of the worrisome development.
-However, what this threat aims to achieve is to make the media a one-faced channel of information where it is only permitted to give perspectives from government sources; this is inconsistent with journalistic practice of engaging in balanced coverage and providing balanced information to citizens,” Mr Arogundade stated further.
+“While we are all affected by the spate of insecurity in the country, proper information is equally key towards getting to the root cause of the worrisome development.
+However, what this threat aims to achieve is to make the media a one-faced channel of information where it is only permitted to give perspectives from government sources; this is inconsistent with journalistic practice of giving balanced coverage and information to its citizens,” Mr Arogundade added.

-IPC noted that the fundamental rights of freedom of expression by citizens and media freedom should be guaranteed and respected and the government should not dictate how the media should present its report to the public.
+IPC noted that the fundamental rights of freedom of expression by citizens and media freedom should be guaranteed and respected and the government should not determine how the media decide to present its report to the public.

 Program Officer/Safety Desk Officer IPC